 Jonathan Flower, Partner and Head of the Family Law team at Ward Hadaway, says the ruling will have important implications for parties in divorce cases where company assets are potentially involved – and is likely to increase the use of pre-nuptial agreements.

 Jonathan explained: “On a practical note, clients need to be aware that putting assets into a company structure does not necessarily put them beyond the reach of the family courts.

 “If you wish to protect your assets the best way is to draw up a pre-nuptial agreement.
 These are now increasingly recognised by the English courts and, if well-drafted, can ensure both parties know exactly where they stand should the relationship break down.”

 He added that the ruling by the Supreme Court had succeeded in securing assets for Mrs Prest but without upsetting established legal principles.

-Jonathan said: “Lawyers have been following this case with great interest and wondering how the Supreme Court will deal with what is a difficult situation.
+Jonathan said: “Divorce lawyers have been following this case with great interest and wondering how the Supreme Court will deal with what is a difficult situation.